Robert A. Brady

 James Harrity runs the day-to-day operations of the Philadelphia Democratic Party as Executive Director.

-Previously, Harrity was Philadelphia’s youngest-ever Deputy Managing Director, Deputy Sheriff, and a sought-after political strategist and organizer specializing in Labor and Youth mobilization.
+Previously, Harrity was Philadelphia’s youngest-ever Deputy Managing Director, a Deputy Sheriff, and a sought-after political strategist and organizer.
 Harrity currently also serves as Executive Director of the Office of Senator Sharif Street, and Political Director of the Laborers’ International Union Local 57.